Director

 Dr. Emanuele Fino

 Emanuele Fino joined Queen’s University Belfast, School of Psychology, in January 2024, as Lecturer in Quantitative Research Methods.
+He is currently the Interract Centre Manager.
 His background is in social and personality psychology, with expertise in assessment, psychometrics, and latent variable modelling applied to various domains, primarily mental health and psychopathology.
 Since 2016, he has been researching and teaching psychology, psychometrics, and statistics in higher education.
 He is an experienced and enthusiastic R user and instructor.

 Emanuele’s research focusses on the intersections between personality and identity, answering the questions as to how individuals differ in their identity perceptions and to what extent that influences their capacity to deal with adversities and affects their mental health.
 He is also interested and actively researching in the area of psychological assessment, including scale development and the study of the cross-cultural adaptability and invariance of measures.